alexsaves/answersmodule/Readme.md

-# Answers Sample Module Loader
+# Answers Gateway Script Demo

 This demonstrates two possible approaches for delivering a number of client-side products, and possible approaches for configuring those products.